rcknight/SublimeEventStore/README.md

 ###Usage

-The plugin can be accessed via the Toools menu, or the Command Palette
+The plugin can be accessed via the Tools menu, or the Command Palette

 The default keybindings are: